rsdoiel/antenna/science_and_technology.md

 ## TSMC's US operations threatened with employee discrimination class action

-date: 2024-11-13, updated: 2024-11-13, from: The Register (UK I.T.
+date: 2024-11-13, updated: 2024-11-14, from: The Register (UK I.T.
 News)

-<h4>Allegedly it&#39;s hard to get ahead at the chipmaker unless you speak Mandarin</h4> <p>Taiwan Semiconductor Manufacturing Company (TSMC) has been accused of “pervasive discrimination” against some of its workers in the USA.…</p>
+<h4>Allegedly it&#39;s hard to get ahead at the chipmaker unless you speak Mandarin</h4> <p><strong>Updated</strong>  Taiwan Semiconductor Manufacturing Company (TSMC) has been accused of “pervasive discrimination” against some of its workers in the USA.…</p>

 <br>